-Any clothing that is removed before the lesson starts must not be taken into the main hall, instead be taken by a parent or carer.
+Any clothing that is removed before the lesson starts must not be taken into the main hall, instead, be taken by a parent or career.

 Each gymnast will be permitted to take only a water bottle into the main hall

 Spectators will not be permitted during this time to help us keep you and our team safe.